Nate Lowe Player Props: Rangers vs. Athletics

-On Friday, Nate Lowe (coming off going 1-for-4) and the Texas Rangers face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 8:05 PM ET.
+On Saturday, Nate Lowe (.225 batting average in his past 10 games, with four doubles, a home run, four walks and seven RBI) and the Texas Rangers play the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 7:05 PM ET.

+He had a hitless performance in his last game (0-for-3) against the Athletics.

 Nate Lowe Game Info & Props vs. the Athletics